ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 DIRECTIONS

 Combine the cashews with the oats, nutritional yeast, and 1 cup hot water in a blender and blend until very smooth.
 Pour the mixture into a sauté pan.
 Add the remaining 1 cup water to the blender, turn it on for a few seconds to catch any last bits, and pour into the sauté pan.
 Add the curry power and cook over medium heat, whisking constantly for a few minutes, until the gravy thickens.
-Serve with mashed potatoes, stuffing, vegetables, and/or grain dishes.
+Serve with mashed potatoes, stunning, vegetables, and/or grain dishes.

 Georgia Orcutt, Oldways Vegetarian Network program manager